 Methodology and glossary

-Board executive: The person (or people) responsible for the day-to-day management of the organization who has a seat on the board, typically the CEO.
+- Board executives (typically the CEO/Chair): the people responsible for day-to-day management of the utility who have a seat on the board

-BU - Business units: This refers to how the company is organized below the level of the senior management team and the board.
-For the purposes of this research, we looked at people heading the business units involved in the following activities: generation, transmission and distribution, retail, trading and customer.
+- Business units (BU): this refers to how the company is organized below the level of the board and the senior management team.
+For the purposes of the Index, we looked at people heading the business units vital to the power sector: generation, transmission and distribution, retail, trading and customer.
 Please note that this is not an exhaustive list of business units within a company.
-Where companies have more business units than those listed we have only sourced those falling broadly into the above categories.
+Where companies have more business units than those listed, we have only sourced those falling broadly into the above categories.

-If women were members of both the SMT and the board, they were included as board members but not included in the SMT group for percentage purposes, to avoid double counting.
+If executives were members of both the SMT and the board, they were included as board members but not included in the SMT group for percentage purposes to avoid double counting.